markjprice/cs12dotnet8/docs/ch15-exercise-2.md

    class="btn btn-outline-primary">Add Customer</a>
 ```

-# In the table of customers, a blank header and a new column for delete buttons
+# In the table of customers

+Add a blank header column to the table:

 ```html
 <th></th>
 ```

+Add a new column to show the delete buttons:

 ```html
 <td>